Dean: Shannon L. Blanton, Ph.D

 Current and Transfer Students:

 Current UAB students and transfer students may be eligible for admission into the UAB Honors College, provided that they have earned at least 12 hours of credit with a minimum 3.5 collegiate GPA.
 All current and transfer students must earn at least 18 credits of honors-level coursework during their time at UAB.
 Prospective current and transfer students should contact the Office of Honors Advising and Retention at email@example.com to discuss possible admission into the UAB Honors College based on their existing academic profiles and future trajectories.

 UAB Honors College students are required to maintain a 3.0 cumulative UAB GPA to remain in good standing.
 Each student's academic record is evaluated at the end of fall and spring semesters and any student who falls below the minimum requirement will be placed on immediate probation.
 A student on probation will be required to meet with an Honors College advisor or the director of their program to discuss the student’s action plan to raise the cumulative UAB GPA to at least 3.0.
 Students on probation have up to one year to raise their UAB GPA at least 3.0.
 The probation period ends when a student’s GPA rises to at least 3.0 or after 1 year has elapsed.

 Continued failure to meet minimums after the one year probationary period will result in suspension from the Honors College.
 Suspension includes the loss of all privileges associated with being an honors student, including priority registration and honors graduation designation.
 In rare circumstances, a student may appeal to the Dean of the Honors College for an extension of the probation period or for reinstatement.
 Additional requirements may be required by individual honors programs for students to remain in good standing.

 All UAB Honors College students must complete a minimum of 18 credit hours of honors-level coursework to graduate with Distinguished Honors.
-Students who choose to earn 30 or more honors credits will receive a special designation from the university.
+Students who choose to earn 30 or more honors credits will graduate with High Distinguished Honors.
 Specific requirements for our Personalized Pathway and our Specialized Programs are detailed in these sections.
 Honors credits can be earned in the following ways: